Parma Calcio 1913: Colours and badge

+Kit manufacturers and sponsors

 Grounds

 Parma initially had no permanent home and used the Piazza d'Armi, where two wooden posts constituted the frame of each goal.
 In December 1914, the club began to use land between the Via Emilia, the Eridania refinery and the Ferraguti factory, but it was sold, so the club returned to the Piazza d'Armi before transferring to the Tre Pioppi, the first fenced-off pitch in the city.
 Parma moved into the Stadio Ennio Tardini in 1923 and remains there today, although the stadium saw drastic change from the vision of Ennio Tardini, under whose auspices the stadium was to be built, but who died before completion of the venue.
 Much of the renovation took place after the club's first promotion to Serie A at the start of the 1990s.

 Since 1996, the first team has trained and played friendly matches at the Centro Sportivo di Collecchio in Collecchio, which is located 15 kilometres to the south-west of the stadium.
 Parma's youth teams also play their home matches in the same complex.
 Until 2015, younger youth teams trained at Campi Stuard but now train at Collechio.
 In 2018, the refounded Parma Calcio 1913 acquired the centre from the administrator of Eventi Sportivi S.p.A., the parent company of Parma F.C., and the former owner of the centre, for about €3 million.